 The goal will be executed in 2021 as indicated in the Area Plan.
+No real progress has been made due to the impact of the pandemic.

 Services in Support of Caregivers

 Goal Statement 1: To help identify 3 specific populations which are underserved in receiving caregiving services, MCDA in collaboration with Family Caregiver Support Network (FCSN) will do a zip code review of individuals served in the years 2016-2018.
 MCDA and FCSN will identify leaders in the underrepresented areas and create partnerships by December 31, 2019.